Shantanu-Parmar/GWeasy/README.md

-# ECLIPTA FORGE - GW DatFetch
+# GWeasy

-## GW DatFetch: Multiplatform GUI Software for Gravitational Wave Data Analysis
+## GWeasy: Multiplatform GUI Software for Gravitational Wave Data Analysis

 ### **Overview**
-**ECLIPTA FORGE** is a user-friendly, GUI-based software designed to streamline the process of **fetching, analyzing, and visualizing gravitational wave (GW) data**.
+**GWeasy** is a user-friendly, GUI-based software designed to streamline the process of **fetching, analyzing, and visualizing gravitational wave (GW) data**.
 This software aims to reduce the complexity of installing and running GW analysis tools by integrating all necessary software requirements into a single, easy-to-use platform.

 ### **Project Details**
 - **Project Timeline:** February - April 2025